DhavalKapil/image-uploader/README.md

 3. Checks upload errors by analyzing the variable `$_FILES["image-name"]["error"]`

+4. Checks for unwanted bytes in the first 100 bytes of the uploaded image.

-4. Checks image's mime type by using the `getimagesize` function.
+5. Checks image's mime type by using the `getimagesize` function.
 Does not rely on `$_FILES["image-name"]["type"]`.

-5. Reprocesses the image using the [GD](http://php.net/manual/en/book.image.php) library to remove any malicious code.
+6. Reprocesses the image using the [GD](http://php.net/manual/en/book.image.php) library to remove any malicious code.

-6. Renames the uploaded image, uses `md5` hash(with a user given salt) as the new image name.
+7. Renames the uploaded image, uses `md5` hash(with a user given salt) as the new image name.

-7. Uses [move\_uploaded\_file](http://php.net/manual/en/function.move-uploaded-file.php) to properly move the uploaded file to the target destination as well as setting appropriate permissions.
+8. Uses [move\_uploaded\_file](http://php.net/manual/en/function.move-uploaded-file.php) to properly move the uploaded file to the target destination as well as setting appropriate permissions.

 ## Prerequisites